-“Crucially, the move meant that, for the first time, all our 1800 London-based colleagues are able to operate from a single location, supported by state of the art facilities.
+“Crucially, the move meant that, for the first time, all our 1800 London-based colleagues are able to operate from a single office location, supported by state of the art facilities.
 This major investment facilitated ever greater levels of collaboration across our business, further reinforcing our “One JLT” culture and enabled us to serve clients even more effectively.”

-“JLT wanted to optimise their occupancy, to a maximum average density of eight square meters per person on the typical floors.
+“JLT wanted to optimise their office occupancy, to a maximum average density of eight square meters per person on the typical floors.
 Simultaneously, it was imperative that we created both variety and brand consistency within the office’s landscape”

 Edmund Caddy III